paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-242-specific-types-of-contracts.md

 #### Effective Date
 Section and amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as an Effective Date of 2021 Amendment note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

+#### Conforming Regulations
+Pub.
+L. 118–159, div.
+A, title VIII, § 802(b), Dec.
+23, 2024, 138 Stat.
+1965, provided that: “Not later than 120 days after the date of the enactment of this Act [Dec.
+23, 2024], the Secretary of Defense shall revise the Department of Defense Supplement to the Federal Acquisition Regulation to implement subsection (d) of [section 3322 of title 10](./chapter-242-specific-types-of-contracts.md#section-3322), United States Code, as added by subsection (a) of this section.”

 <a id="section-3323"></a>